Ashwini-Analytics/Pedestrian-Detection-using-Darkflow/README.md

 ### Credits

-Credits for this code go to https://github.com/thtrieu and for vbb2voc.py go to https://github.com/CasiaFan/Dataset_to_VOC_converter .
+Credit for this code goes to https://github.com/thtrieu and for vbb2voc.py goes to https://github.com/CasiaFan/Dataset_to_VOC_converter .